Circle of Friends (disabled care): Background

 Circle of Friends was originally developed in North America to promote the inclusion of people with disabilities and other difficulties in their local communities and in mainstream educational settings.
 In the past, it was more common for adults with disabilities to be confined to institutions, and for students with special educational needs to be educated in separate schools.
 The Circle of Friends approach coincides with a shift in societal attitudes toward inclusion of people with disabilities in mainstream settings.
 It is intended to promote healthy friendships and to create and reinforce positive social experiences.

 Although it was developed in North America, Circle of Friends has been implemented and researched extensively in the United Kingdom in a variety of settings, and with children of varying ages and difficulties.
-The approach is often used for children with Autism Spectrum Disorders (ASDs) because they have trouble developing social and communication skills.
-In general, children with emotional, behavioral and social problems may benefit from the approach because they are often isolated and lack peer groups.
+The approach is often used for children with autism spectrum disorders because they have trouble developing social and communication skills.
+In general, children with emotional, behavioral, and social problems may benefit from the approach because they are often isolated and lack of peer groups.
 In the UK the approach was promoted as a means of avoiding exclusions as well a practical form of inclusive education by Colin Newton and Derek Wilson of Inclusive Solutions.
-Their training in the approach was nationally recognised and well received in numerous Eastern European countries who valued an approach to inclusion that did not need high cost resources as it relies on mobilising the ever present peer group.
+Their training in the approach was nationally recognised.
+It was well received in numerous Eastern European countries that valued an approach to inclusion not relied on high-cost resources but on mobilizing the ever-present peer group."